qouteall/qouteall-blog/blog/2025/About Code Reuse, Polymorphism and Abstraction.md

 This also applies to AI coding.
 When you write a vague prompt and LLM generates a whole application/feature for you, the generated code contains many opinionated detail decisions that's made by LLM, not you (of course you can then prompt the LLM to change a detail).

-Some important decisions that need to made:

 ## Important architectural decisions

+These decisions are important and should be made early (when using AI-assisted coding, these decisions sholuld be clearly specified).

 - Data modelling:
   - Which data to store?
-Which data to compute?
+Which data to compute-on-demand?
   - How and when is ID allocated?
   - What lookup acceleration structure or redundant data do we have?
   - How to migrate schema?
+  - Is there any ambiguity in data model? (two different things correspond to same data)
 - Constraints:
   - What can change and what cannot change?
   - What can duplicate (overlap) and what cannot?